Tisawesomeness/BetterPreview/README.md

 # BetterPreview

+**NOTE: Snapshot [22w42a](https://www.minecraft.net/en-us/article/minecraft-snapshot-22w42a) removed chat preview for the upcoming 1.19.3 release.
+This project may be repurposed as a general-purpose chat formatting editor in the future.**

 Processes chat previews client-side to improve privacy, stability, and performance.

 Must be installed on both client and server to work.
 Currently supports Fabric clients and Spigot servers.